 - A heart rate monitor you can trust.
 While new Garmin watches, like my 235, have a sensor on the underside of their watches, I strongly suggest purchasing a chest strap for a more accurate read.
 Can you train just using the watch’s heart rate function?
 Sure.
 But your heart rate is probably best measured closest to your heart.

 - A verified test to determine your maximum heart rate.
 This test is usually performed on a treadmill, but may also be done on a track.
 Back in college, I was tested and my max heart rate was 198.
 Heart rate is totally individualized – my heart rate has NOTHING to do with what yours might be.
-My friends at System Based Training can do this for you if it’s something you are interested in.
+You can find labs that will put you on a treadmill to find your maximum heart rate.

 Why do you need a heart rate monitor and why is your maximum heart rate important?
 Simple: the heart rate monitor tracks what your heart is doing and knowing your max heart rate allows you to train within heart rate zones.